Spidees/SCUM-ServerManager/README.md

    ```
    nssm.exe install SCUMSERVER
    ```
-2. In the NSSM service editor, set the following:
+2. In the NSSM service editor, set the following (see screenshots below for reference):
    - **Path:**
      - `C:\SCUM\server\SCUM\Binaries\Win64\SCUMServer.exe` (adjust to your actual path)
    - **Startup directory:**